Skip to Main Content

 Great Documentaries

-We explore aspects of contemporary culture through their representation in documentary films and discuss them.
+We will explore aspects of contemporary culture through their representation in documentary films and discuss them.
 Where are we and how did we get here?
 This course ranges widely, looking at everything from the arts to life in other countries, war, politics, and medical crises.

 12:30–1:45 p.m.